useplato/plato-client/javascript/README.md

 import { Plato } from 'plato-sdk';

 async function main() {
-  // Create a client instance
-  const plato = new Plato('your_api_key');
+  // Create a client instance with your API key const plato = new Plato('your_api_key');

   // Create a new environment
   const env = await plato.makeEnvironment('test-env');

+  // Wait for the environment to be ready await env.waitForReady(60000); // timeout in ms (optional)

   // Get the CDP URL for browser automation const cdpUrl = await env.getCdpUrl();